Meenakshi Natarajan

 Meenakshi Natarajan (born 23 July 1973) is an Indian politician and former Member of Parliament from Mandsaur from 2009 to 2014, her single term in parliament.

+She was appointed as AICC Telangana in-charge on 14 February 2025.

 Background

 Meenakshi Natarajan was born in Birlagram Nagda, Ujjain in Madhya Pradesh.
 She is a post graduate in Biochemistry and has a bachelor's degree in Law.
 She completed her study in Indore Madhya Pradesh from Devi Ahilya University.
 Ratlam was the Place where she started her political career right joining after NSUI.